Hospice & Palliative Care

 The Palliative Care Consulting program is a medical service focusing on relieving suffering and improving quality

 of life for anyone dealing with a serious long-term illness.
 The palliative care team consists of a palliative medicine physician and a nurse, along with assistance from a social worker, chaplain

 and volunteers as needed.
 The palliative care team provides aggressive symptom management, links to community resources, disease education and emotional support for patients' and their families.
 This program is helpful for those still seeking curative treatment but need

-(Sharing Memories in a Loving Environment) is a collaborative effort by St. Claire Regional Hospice & Palliative Care and The Morehead State University Department of Nursing.
-Camp SMILE is offered to children, 5-17 years old, who have been involved in Hospice or who have suffered the loss of a loved one.
-Trained bereavement counselors will offer a variety of participatory activities to guide the children through understanding feelings of grief and loss.
-There is no charge for the campers, who will receive lunch and afternoon swimming and fun activities each day, bereavement materials and camp T-shirt.
+Camp SMILE (Sharing Memories in a Loving Environment) is a collaborative effort by SCR Hospice & Palliative Care and Morehead State University Department of Nursing.
+Camp SMILE is offered to children 7-17 years old who have been involved in hospice or who have suffered the loss of a loved one.
+Trained bereavement counselors offer a variety of participatory activities to guide the children through understanding feelings of grief and loss.
+There is no cost to the campers, who will receive lunch and fun activities each day, bereavement materials and camp T-shirt.
 Hospice conducts Camp SMILE as a free community service and receives no reimbursement for it.
 We depend on cash and in-kind contributions.